SparkPost/sparkybluemix-poc/README.md

 # Sparkpost IBM Bluemix PoC

+##THIS CODE IS GIVEN AS-IS AND ONLY FOR PROOF OF CONCEPT PURPOSES.
+USE AT YOUR OWN RISK

 This Node.js application has the following prerequisites:

 1. You have an IBM Bluemix account (using Cloud Foundry)